 Godzilla: Final Wars was the 28th Japanese Godzilla film.
 It was made as commemoration of the 50th anniversary of the original Godzilla, King of the Monsters (1954) and is supposed to be the final Godzilla film.
 Somehow one suspects that the title is as final as it was when the Friday the 13th series announced both Friday the 13th: The Final Chapter (1984) and Jason Goes to Hell: The Final Friday (1993) and in both cases went on to make several more entries in the series.
 Indeed, Godzilla’s official death was already supposedly announced once before in Godzilla vs Destoroyah (1995) and then subsequently ignored.

 Toho introduce a new director to the series in Ryuhei Kitamura.
 Kitamura had debuted with Versus (2000), an ultra-violent film that attempted an interesting melange of the Yakuza and zombie genres, had no plot whatsoever but featured some cool fight scenes and a supremely high level of on-screen gore.
-Kitamura has subsequently stayed in the fantastic genre with the likes of the sf film Alice (2002), the immortal samurai film Aragami (2003), the ghost story Sky High (2003), the excellent English-language Clive Barker adaptation The Midnight Meat Train (2008), the anime Baton (2009), the English-language horror film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and an episode of Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
+Kitamura has subsequently stayed in the fantastic genre with the likes of the sf film Alice (2002), the immortal samurai film Aragami (2003), the ghost story Sky High (2003), the excellent English-language Clive Barker adaptation The Midnight Meat Train (2008), the anime Baton (2009), the English-language horror film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and the Mashit episode of the horror anthology Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).